svyatonik/sstore_wiki/Secret-Store.md

 Secret store is a set of computers (aka key servers), which are running Parity in special mode.
-Secret store can be used to distributively generate a secret, without revealing this secret to any individual key server.
+Secret store can be used to distributively generate a server-side key pair, without revealing secret portion of this key pair to any individual key server.
 Implementation is based on [this paper](http://citeseerx.ist.psu.edu/viewdoc/download;jsessionid=A0EF4DEE6638E535648F19C13A0251C2?doi=10.1.1.124.4128&rep=rep1&type=pdf).

-The same secret can be used later to encrypt some confidential data (document).
+The same secret can be used later to encrypt some confidential data.
+To encrypt some confidential document, you could:
+- in addition to server-side key, use command-line tools to generate document key (see below);
+- ask Secret store to distributively store this key.
+Document key is also not revealed to any individual key server and is stored in encrypted form;
+- encrypt document with document key and store it.
 When original content of the document is required, you can ask any key server to restore the secret and use it for decryption.
 This call will only succeed, if requester (the one who owns the key, used to generate “restore the secret” request) has an access to the document.
 List of users, able to access the secret is stored in the permissioning contract on the blockchain.

+Server-side key pair also can be used to generate EC-Schnorr signature for given message (message hash).
+Implementation is based on [this paper](https://www.researchgate.net/profile/A_Chronopoulos/publication/224386852_Efficient_multi-party_digital_signature_using_adaptive_secret_sharing_for_low-power_devices_in_wireless_networksPLEASE_REFERENCE_IN_YOUR_PAPERS/links/00b7d52c2a3fb5bf8e000000/Efficient-multi-party-digital-signature-using-adaptive-secret-sharing-for-low-power-devices-in-wireless-networksPLEASE-REFERENCE-IN-YOUR-PAPERS.pdf) with [additional notes](http://www.wu.ece.ufl.edu/mypapers/notesMulti-partyDigitalSignature.pdf).

 ## Permissioning contract
 The permissioning contract has to implement a single method: